Your Student Record

 - The student has not provided medical documentation as proof of required inoculations; or

 - The student’s behavior or threatening state is determined to be the result of a medical condition, or the student refuses to cooperate with efforts deemed necessary by Harvard University Health Services to evaluate the cause of the student’s behavior or threatening state.

 Before administratively withdrawing a student, the dean of students ordinarily will consult with the Administrative Board and other officers of the University.
 The student will be informed of the decision in writing, and may request reconsideration by the dean of the Extension School, or by the Administrative Board.
 A student who is administratively withdrawn will be assigned an interim or permanent grade of WA (administrative withdrawal).
 Administrative withdrawal is not a disciplinary action; however, an incident that gives rise to administrative withdrawal may subsequently result in disciplinary action.
 Any student who has been administratively withdrawn may not register for Harvard Extension or Summer School courses and must remain away from Harvard if so instructed by the Extension School.
 The student must also forfeit tuition and fees.
-Extension School degree candidates who are administratively withdrawn will be administratively withdrawn from their degree programs.
+Extension School degree or premedical program candidates who are administratively withdrawn will be administratively withdrawn from their programs.

 Sexual and Gender-based Harassment